MrSydar/NFA/README.md

 # New Figure Algorithm
-New greedy algorithm is on development state created my Denys Hromniuk in 2019.<br>
+New greedy algorithm for TSP problem is on development state created my Denys Hromniuk in 2019.<br>
 Explanation and other information will be available later..